Life evolves and so does this bio.

 A bit about me: In sandwich form.

-For the next 4-6 years, I honed my branding skills on national brands such as Epson America, Fox TV, Telemundo, Health Net, Cox Cable, Lindora Weight Loss etc. Blah blah blah.
+For the next 4-6 years I faked-it-til-I-made-it and honed my skills on national brands such as Epson America, Fox TV, Telemundo, Health Net, Cox Cable, Lindora Weight Loss etc. Blah blah blah.

 Since then I have worked with great clients ranging from Tropical Plant Wholesalers and Hospitals to Nike and even Jamón Iberico producers .